cairnmfg/ekv/README.md

 > InMemory.start_link()
 ```

-3. Write to, read from, delete, and reset the store.
+3. Write to, read from, delete from, and reset the store.

 ```
 > InMemory.read("key")